 Have a look at these screenplay format guidelines.

-Whether you are writing a 10-minute short or a feature film, the creative is always subject to change.
+Whether you are writing a 10-minute short or a feature film, creative works are always subject to change.

-There are certain scenes that you don’t realize the need to change until you shoot and watch the playback.
+You don’t realize the need to change certain scenes until you shoot and watch the playback.

 The integral parts of your story must be locked in, like the protagonist, the leading players, and the structure.

-Your story by this point should have a clear timeline, so any major plot points should be identifiable in your screenplay.
+By this point, your story should have a clear timeline, so any major plot points should be identifiable in your screenplay.

 If you have the critical aspects of your story in order, it’s easy to make small changes on the fly during filming.

-For example, you might decide a particular scene will work better at night rather than during daytime, but the scene’s content remains the same.
+For example, you might decide a particular scene will work better at night rather than during daytime.

-Everything you see in the environment around the subject, whether it’s action or props, can serve a purpose.
+Everything you see in the filming environment can serve a purpose.

 Having a locked script means you can go deeper than the main subject and plan secondary visuals.

-It also allows you to plan your budget more accurately because you now know everything you need.
+It also allows you to plan your budget more accurately because you’ve accounted for all major requirements.

-That doesn’t mean you don’t have options; you should start to think about how you are going to get your film out there.
+That doesn’t mean you don’t have options; you should start thinking about how you will get your film out there.

-You could decide to exclusively stream your film online, where you have easy access to platforms like YouTube, Vimeo, etc.
+You can stream your film exclusively online, with easy access to platforms like YouTube, Vimeo, etc.

-Going this route might save you a few headaches because those platforms are free to upload, and have billions of potential viewers waiting.
+Many online platforms are free to upload, with millions of potential viewers waiting.

-The hard part is convincing viewers to choose your video over millions of others available.
+The hard part is convincing viewers to choose your video over the millions of others available.

 That’s why identifying your target audience is crucial; otherwise, any marketing budget you have will go straight down the drain.

-Let’s say you are making a film about skateboarding; your audience isn’t likely to be females over 70 years old.
+Let’s say you are making a film about skateboarding; your audience isn’t likely to be people over 70 years old.
 (Possible but not likely)

-Identify the people most likely to relate to your film through age, gender, location, interests, and so on.
+Identify the people most likely to relate to your film through age, gender, location, interests, etc.

-Doing some proper research before spending on social media advertising could save you a lot of money.
+Doing proper research before spending on social media advertising could save you a lot of money.

-It’s never going to be an exact process, but anything that can help you maximize your reach is worth the effort.
+It will never be a perfect process, but anything that can help you maximize your reach is worth the effort.

-There are then subscription-based streaming services like Netflix that are huge, but getting your film on those services is a different game altogether.
+There are then huge subscription-based streaming services like Netflix, but getting your film on those services is a different game altogether.

-Whether you want to submit a screenplay or a finished film to a service like Netflix, you must go through a licensed literary agent or a producer, executive who has a working relationship with the platform.
+Whether you want to submit a screenplay or a finished film to a service like Netflix, you must go through a licensed literary agent, producer, or executive who has a working relationship with the platform.

 So it’s not impossible, but it’s a tall order, especially for a first-time filmmaker.

-It may be the case that submitting to platforms like Netflix or Amazon Prime Video comes after you’ve put your film out and got a good response on your own, or if you are fortunate – they approach you.
+It may be that submitting to platforms like Netflix or Amazon Prime Video comes after you’ve put your film out and got a good response, or if you are fortunate – they approach you.

 As a filmmaker, there’s nothing quite like a theatrical release and seeing your name up in lights, or at least your film.

-One thing you can do is submit your film to independent movie theaters for consideration.
+Another option is to submit your film for consideration to independent movie theaters.

 This process can be quite lengthy, so if you plan to do it, make sure you allow enough time in your schedule.

-We won’t go too deep into submitting to movie theaters because a quick google search will tell you if and when theater groups are accepting submissions.
+We won’t go too deep into submitting to movie theaters because a quick Google search will tell you if and when theater groups accept submissions.

 For cases where it’s a single small movie theater rather than a chain, it wouldn’t do any harm for you to pop in for a face to face chat.